christophermorin/projects/README.md

   Making use of CO2 emission data within an Postgresql database, select any country from across the globe and view their CO2 emissions from 1960 to 2019.
   Or compare multiple countries togther to see where each stands on the chart.
-(Spoiler, they all go up)
+(Spoiler, they all go up) Built to expand on writing SQL and representing data in a user friendly way.

 ## Protos
   [Live](https://protos.cyclic.app/)